On this page...

 FreeAXP™ - A Free Virtual Alpha

-FreeAXP is a free Avanti™ virtual Alpha technology demonstrator.
+FreeAXP is a free Avanti™ Virtual Alpha technology demonstrator.
 It provides a virtual AlphaServer 400 equipped with 1 CPU, 128MB memory, 7 disk drives, two NICs, and two virtual serial ports.
-It is hosted on Windows 32-bit and 64-bit systems and includes an unrestricted usage license.
-FreeAXP allows unlimited testing of virtual Alpha implementation without commitment to purchase products or services.
+It is hosted on Microsoft Windows 64-bit operating systems.
+Usage is unrestricted.
+FreeAXP provides unlimited deployment of virtual Alpha environments without commitment to purchase products or services.

-Virtual Alphas developed using FreeAXP are fully compatible with Avanti.
+Virtual Alpha's developed using FreeAXP are fully compatible with Avanti.
 FreeAXP configurations transfer to Avanti without modification.
 FreeAXP is suitable to replace hobbyist and non-critical Alpha systems.
 Clients requiring additional performance and capabilities can easily upgrade to the more powerful Avanti product.

 Virtual Alpha Bonus

-- VM's: Supported on VMware, VMware vMotion, Sun VirtualBox, Apple Boot Camp & others.
+- VM's: Supported on VMware, Microsoft Hypr-V, Oracle VirtualBox, Apple Boot Camp & others.

 - Support: Free user forum or paid annual support.